$A_1$ Fefferman-Stein inequality for maximal functions of martingales in uniformly smooth spaces: Extrapolation

 \begin{remark} In \cite[Theorem 1.1]{MR4181372}, also a converse inequality to \eqref{eq:UMD-BFS-BDG} has been proved.
 That converse inequality does not follow from the main result of \cite{MR3567926}, due to the restriction to weights that are almost surely continuous in time in that result.
-In a forthcoming article, we will extend the main result of \cite{MR3567926} in such a way that it recovers the converse to \eqref{eq:UMD-BFS-BDG}. \end{remark}
+In \cite{arxiv:2106.11279}, we extend the main result of \cite{MR3567926} in such a way that it recovers the converse to \eqref{eq:UMD-BFS-BDG}. \end{remark}